ruchithata/Ecommerce-Follow-Along/README.md

 - Used the email to retrieve the corresponding user _id.
 - Queried the database to fetch all orders associated with that user.
 - Returned the user's order history in the response.

+---

+## *Milestone 27: My Orders Page*

+We created a "My Orders" page for the frontend of the Ecommerce-Follow-Along project.
+This page displays all the orders placed by the user.